A Competition That Will Challenge You

 - The competition does not require preparation beforehand.
 Expect to think and act on your feet.

 What to Expect

 - During the competition, students working in pairs participate in a simulated interview with a client who is experiencing problems.

 - The students must interview the client, identify his or her problems, and provide appropriate advice.

 - The client’s problems are similar to those dealt with by attorneys in a general practice

-- Competition events last between two and five successive nights over a one-week period.
+- Competition events last between two and three successive nights over a one-week period.

-- Each team participates in at least two rounds.
+- Each team participates in at least one rounds.